Own Label & Private Label Distributors:

 How to Ensure You are in Compliance with U.S. FDA Regulations

-Own Label Distributors (OLD) or Private Label Distributors (PLD) in the dietary supplement or over-the-counter (OTC) drug industries sometimes have questions about their responsibilities in relation to Good Manufacturing Practices mandated in U.S. FDA regulations.
+Own Label Distributors (OLD) or Private Label Distributors (PLD) in the dietary supplement or over-the-counter (OTC) drug industries sometimes have questions about their responsibilities in relation to current Good Manufacturing Practices mandated in U.S. FDA regulations.
 Often, they erroneously think that GMP responsibilities fall on the Contract Manufacturing Organization (CMO) alone and that they bear no responsibility for meeting current Good Manufacturing Practices (cGMPs).

 However, that’s not the case.
 In this article, we explain the responsibilities of Own Label Distributors and Private Label Distributors in the supplement and OTC industries with respect to FDA regulatory requirements.